kishoreyekkanti/epsilon-ab/Readme.md

   }
   ```
 ##### Mysql configuration  (config/config.json)

-You need the mysql.sock socketPath if you are on Mac
+You need the mysql.sock socketPath if you are on Mac.
+Change the db credentials as required.
+Below is just an example.

   ```javascript
   {